-Dry cleaning can retain the elegant look to upholstery/ home furnishings.
+Dry cleaning can retain the elegant look of upholstery/ home furnishings.
 Try to wash and press heavy curtains and you will know.
-If they are dry cleaned they look beautiful and elegant as the day you bought it.
+If they are dry cleaned, they look as beautiful and elegant as the day you bought them.

 Suits, sports jackets, uniforms etc retain their crispiness when dry cleaned, whatever be the fabric.

 Garments with different types of fabric for the outer fabric and lining retain their shape better when dry cleaned.
 Bridal gowns, prom dresses etc are regularly dry cleaned.

 You may have some cherished clothes you want to preserve for years and maybe even transfer down to next generations.
 Washing at home may damage them.
 Experts at the dry cleaners would know how to clean these clothes.

 You will have to discuss the issue with them and tell them the relevance of using chemicals that will not damage and instruct them to use techniques which will preserve the fibers for years to come.

 The drawbacks of drycleaning: why it’s not the best choice for every garment

 Do not Dryclean a garment with this sign on its care label.